UNDER CONSTRUCTION

 1866

 I have no direct evidence for this 1866 information.
-However, the 1879 line explains how, when, and where this information was intentionally destroyed by government insiders:
+However, the 1879 line explains how, when, and where government insiders intentionally destroyed this information:

 One of my Hilltop customers told me, "The first houses on the Hilltop were large mansions."